Autoclave Sterilization Process Guide

 An Autoclave Chamber is a Pressure Vessel

-Small autoclaves, also known as tabletop autoclaves, can be found in dental offices
+Small autoclaves, also known as tabletop autoclaves, are commonly found in dental offices.

 Generating Steam and Steam Quality